mcruz206/LearnAI-Bootcamp/lab02.1_logging_chat_conversations/README.md

 ## Extra credit

-On finishing all the activities, can you take an existing bot and selectively log conversations from the bot to a flat file?
+After finishing all the activities, can you take an existing bot and selectively log conversations from the bot to a flat file?